 This course will promote general knowledge of behavioral, mental health and organizational theories of consultation.
 Each participant will develop a conceptual understanding of effective consultation and its relevance to intervention using a pragmatic approach to client centered consultation and developing and evaluating individualized and group programs intended to remediate a client's or student's problem.
 The course utilizes models from school consultation, group process, systems theory, family therapy and organizational conceptual framework for discussion.
 School Psychology students are expected to carry out the consultation with a classroom teacher.
-Pre-requisite: Full Time Status in the School Psychology Program or permission of School Psychology Program Director.
+Prerequisite: Full time enrollment in the School Psychology Program, concurrent enrollment in a full time Clinical School-based Practicum or permission of School Psychology Program Director.
+Every year.
+3 Credits